melikaarz/Machine-Learning-Deep-Learning-_-Aut/README.md

 # Comprehensive Machine Learning and Deep Learning Course
-**Amirkabir University of Technology**
-This repository contains **summaries, assignments, and projects** for the Comprehensive Machine Learning and Deep Learning Course organized by the Chemical Engineering Association of Amirkabir University of Technology.
+This repository contains **summaries, assignments, and projects** for the Comprehensive Machine Learning and Deep Learning Course organized by the Chemical Engineering Association of **Amirkabir University of Technology**.
 The course is taught by Dr. Amir Zamani Doost.

 ## 📑 Contents
 - Course summaries (Sessions)